 Making superstar memories

-Like most sports, basketball is a mental as well as a physical game, which means much of the training is done off the court, away from the screeching of shoes and the swish of “nothing-but-nets.”
-Taking your kids for pizza after the game can really take the edge off, particularly during tight tournaments during which many youth can shake with anxiety about the prospect of a poor performance in the next game.
+Like most sports, basketball is a mental as well as a physical game.
+Which means much of the training is done off the court, away from the screeching of shoes and the swish of “nothing-but-nets.”
+Taking your kids for pizza after the game can really take the edge off, particularly during tight tournaments.
+Which many youth can shake with anxiety about the prospect of a poor performance in the next game.
 These kids feel a lot of pressure, so show them how to have fun with each other and that easygoing nature will transfer into their game.
 They will hold the ball less tightly, and they will be much more rested.
 Just watch as those shots seamlessly sink.

 While winning isn’t everything, it can certainly be a lot of fun.
 Nobody’s denying that!
-Coaches often want to distribute playing time equally to all players, and this is a great way to improve the overall morale of the team, but sometimes it takes knowing your team to improve your winning percentage.
+Coaches often want to distribute playing time equally to all players.
+This is a great way to improve the overall morale of the team.
+Sometimes it takes knowing your team to improve your winning percentage.

 Steve Nash suggests practicing enough so you know where to place your players and when to put them there.
 “How to set up pairings to create optimal chemistry amongst our starts or how your rotations might work as you substitute or establish lines (as in hockey) might be key” Nash says.
 Matching players against each other in competitive practices can help achieve optimal performance.
 You can find some competitive practice strategies here at PlaySportsTV.